 Impermeable Soil Layer.
-Any layer of soil having a percolation rate slower than 120 MPI or a Zone 4 Soil Texture according to Figure 4-I of this policy.
+Any layer of soil having a percolation rate slower than 120 MPI or a Zone 4 Soil Texture according to Figure 4-2 of this policy which has a high shrink swell potential (Plasticity Index of greater than 20, ASTM D 4318-84).